 I know - such an outmoded thing anymore: Being considerate of others, right?

-With my "wall-to-wall" dining room carpeting!
+With my "wall-to-wall" dining room carpeting! |

 And here, now, behold: My Manhattan apartment's dining table.
-I purchased it at a Scandinavian furniture store on E. 57th Street.
+I purchased it at a Scandinavian furniture store on East 57th Street.
 Its manufacturer's mark is Brdr.
 Furbo in Spottrup, Denmark.
 I particularly liked its Mid-Century Modern minimalism, and its drop-leaf flexibility.
 I set it up against our dining room's exposed brick wall, and the two complimented each other well.
 Down the block from our apartment was a store that sold solid oak furniture made in what had been Yugoslavia, so I purchased two plain, lightly-stained chairs which flanked the table.

-Both angled leaves can drop
+Both angled leaves can drop to create an ever-slimmer profile |

 So where did I usually eat my apartment meals?
 In a corner of my small bedroom, on a captain's bed I'd inherited from the previous tenant (who'd moved to Europe), propped up by pillows, watching my TV.